-Attribute / Metric Interim Performance Target (Year 10) Completion Criteria (Year 20) Justification Site-specific attributes 2 Number of large trees (Eucalypts and non-eucalypts) ≥50% to 100% of the relevant benchmark 3 ≥ the relevant benchmark 3 Large Trees across BioCondition sites received an average score of 4.3/15, indicating that there is potential for improvement.
-Recruitment (4.83/5), Tree Height (3.65/5) and Tree Species Richness (4.25/5) indicate that overall the completion criteria for number of Large Trees is achievable within the 20-year offset period.
-Relevant Management Actions: Bushfire management, Livestock management, fencing and Pest fauna management Tree canopy cover (%) ≥10% and <50% of the relevant benchmark 3 ≥50% and ≤200% of the relevant benchmark 3 The average Tree Canopy Cover (emergent, canopy and subcanopy) averaged 3.35/5 across all the BioCondition sites, indicating there is room for improvement.
+Attribute / Metric Baseline Performance Target (Year 0) Interim Performance Target (Year 5) Interim Performance Target (Year 10) Interim Performance Target (Year 15) Completion Criteria (Year 20) Justification Site-specific att ributes 2 Number of large trees (Eucalypts and non-eucalypts) 0 to 25% of the relevant benchmark 3 ≥25 to 50% of the relevant benchmark 3 ≥50% to 75% of the relevant benchmark 3 ≥75% to 100% of the relevant benchmark 3 ≥100% the relevant benchmark 3 Large Trees across BioCondition sites received an average score of 4.3/15, indicating that there is potential for improvement.
+Recruitment (4.83/5), Tree Height (3.65/5) and Tree Species Richness (4.25/5) indicate that the completion criteria for number of Large Trees is achievable within the 20-year offset period.
+Relevant Management Actions: Bushfire management, Livestock management, fencing and Pest fauna management Tree canopy cover (%) ≥10% and <20% of the relevant benchmark 3 ≥20% and <30% of the relevant benchmark 3 ≥30% and <40% of the relevant benchmark 3 ≥40% and <50% of the relevant benchmark 3 ≥50% and ≤200% of the relevant benchmark 3 The average Tree Canopy Cover (emergent, canopy and subcanopy) averaged 3.35/5 across all the BioCondition sites, indicating there is room for improvement.
 Recruitment (4.83/5), Large Trees (4.33/15) and Tree Species Richness (4.25/5) all show room for improvement, which would subsequently bring an increase to the Tree Canopy Cover metric.
 Relevant Management Actions: Bushfire management

 2 Noting the remaining site-specific attributes will also likely increase with implementation of the management actions.

 3 as defined in the BioCondition - A Condition Assessment Framework for Terrestrial Biodiversity in Queensland, Assessment Manual (Eyre et al., 2015).

-Attribute / Metric Interim Performance Target (Year 10) Completion Criteria (Year 20) Justification Native forbs and other species richness ≥25% to 90% of the relevant benchmark 3 ≥90% of the relevant benchmark 3 Native forbs and other species richness scored an average of 2.35/5 across all the BioCondition sites, indicating room for improvement.
+Attribute / Metric Baseline Performance Target (Year 0) Interim Performance Target (Year 5) Interim Performance Target (Year 10) Interim Performance Target (Year 15) Completion Criteria (Year 20) Justification Native forbs and other species richness ≥25% to 40% of the relevant benchmark 3 ≥40% to 55% of the relevant benchmark 3 ≥55% to 70% of the relevant benchmark 3 ≥70% to 90% of the relevant benchmark 3 ≥90% of the relevant benchmark3 Native forbs and other species richness scored an average of 2.35/5 across all the BioCondition sites, indicating room for improvement.
 The proposed management actions (e.g. weed management and removal of livestock) are likely to encourage an increase in native groundcover species.
 Relevant Management Actions: Weed management, Livestock management and Fencing, Bushfire management, Pest fauna management.
-Coarse woody debris >/= 10 to <50% or >200% of the relevant benchmark 3 ≥50% to ≤200% of the relevant benchmark 3 Coarse woody debris across all BioCondition sites scored an average of 2.6/5, allowing room for scores to increase during the 20-year offset.
+Coarse woody debris ≥10 to <20% or >200% of the relevant benchmark 3 ≥20 to <30% or >200% of the relevant benchmark 3 ≥30 to <40% or >200% of the relevant benchmark 3 ≥40 to <50% or >200% of the relevant benchmark 3 ≥50% to ≤200% of the relevant benchmark 3 Coarse woody debris across all BioCondition sites scored an average of 2.6/5, allowing room for scores to increase during the 20-year offset.
 Large Trees (4.33/15) and Tree Species Richness (4.25/5) also show room for improvement, providing more potential for sources of Coarse Woody Debris within the Property.
 Relevant Management Actions: Bushfire management, Livestock management and fencing.
-Non-native plant cover Less than 5% non-native plant cover Less than 5% non-native plant cover, of which 0% are restricted weeds listed under the Biosecurity Act 2014 (Qld) (Biosecurity Act) Non-native Plant Cover across all BioCondition sites scored an average of 8.87/10, with three restricted invasive species recorded.
-Non-native plant cover is low across the site and management actions will be focused at keeping this low.
-Relevant Management Actions: Biosecurity management, Livestock management, Fencing and Bushfire management